libgit2/libgit2.github.io/docs/guides/101-samples/index.md

 error = git_repository_config(&cfg, repo);
 ```

-Once you have a config instance, you can specify which of its levels to operate at:
+Once you have a config instance, you can specify which of its levels
+to operate at (if you want something other than repository's):

 ```c
 git_config *sys_cfg = NULL;